sebastienblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 ### Linked list

-A link list is a linear data structure which look like a chain of node where each note contains a data feel in a reference link to the next note in the list unlike array Link list element are not stored in a continuous location in memory.
+A link list is a linear data structure which look like a chain of node where each note contains a data feel in a reference link to the next node in the list unlike array Link list element are not stored in a continuous location in memory.
+Link list is a dynamic data structure that came allocate and deallocate memory at runtime.

-- **Node**: Each element in a link list is represented by a node, Which contain two component:
+- **Node**: Each element in a link list is represented by a node, Which contain two component.
 - **Data**: The actual data or value associate with the element.
 - **Next Pointer (Link)**: Reference to the next node.

 The first known is called the **head**.
 It serve as the starting point for travelling the list.
 Last node is called the **tail**.
 The value of the link is NULL.

 #### Operations